vonate5/air-pollution/README.md

 - Create interactive dashboard in Tableau
 - Presentation with Google Slides

-## Visualization
+<h2 align="center"> Visualization </h2>

-<h2 align="center"> Conclussions </h2>
+<h2 align="center"> Conclusions </h2>

 After sorting, cleaning and filtering the data we need it, we manage to obtain the next results:
 - Gdp and Co2 has a direct correlation.
 Since 2010, Germany is trying to reduce the amount of Co2 introducing new ways of energy consumption, introducing new renowables methods such as wind and hydro enrgy.
 - Germany (1º) and Italy (2º) are the countries that worst air pollution have in Europe.
 On the other hand, the best are Iceland, Hungary and Austria.
-- Countries that have cities with +2.5 million people needs a good public transport system to reduce the amount of private cars and air pollution.
+- Countries that have cities with +2.5 million people need a good public transport system to reduce the amount of private cars and air pollution.
-- Countries with renowables energy has better air pollution and less deaths by year.
+- There is a direct correlation between the public transport system and the air pollution in all the countries instead of Germany, that even though they move in a 30% by public transport, Co2 and air pollution has a high level, because +70% of the energy consumption is by fossil fuels.